hollowdll/go-grpc-microservices/README.md

 # How to configure the microservices

 By default, the services use default configurations.
-However, you can change these defaults with configuration files or with environment variables, as the [12-factor app](https://12factor.net/) methodology suggests.
+However, you can change these defaults with configuration files or environment variables, as the [12-factor app](https://12factor.net/) methodology suggests.

 ## About the configuration files

 - The configuration file needs to be in the same directory where you are running the service
 - The configuration files use YAML format
-- The configuration files are not created automatically.
+- The configuration files are not created automatically
-- Environment variables override configurations in the configuration files.
+- Environment variables override configurations in the configuration files

 ## Configure payment service